Elizabeth Aldrich: Early life, education, and training

-Professional life
+Career

-Aldrich has had a remarkable succession of related careers as a performer, choreographer, workshop leader and lecturer, project manager and administrator, consultant, and curator and archivist of dance materials.
+Aldrich has had worked in a series of related careers, including as a performer, choreographer, workshop leader and lecturer, writer, project manager and administrator, consultant, and curator and archivist of dance materials.

 Performer

 As a professional musician, Aldrich first joined the New England Consort of Viols as a player of the viola da gamba, a bowed, fretted, and stringed instrument similar to the cello that was popular during the Renaissance and Baroque periods.
 Aldrich toured with the group and participated in the recording of William Byrd's Musik for Voyces & Violls (Titanic Records Ti-26).
 She was also a member of the Court Dance Company of New York, a professional company specializing in period dance, and was co-artistic director (1978-1991) as well as a performer.
 In summer festivals at Castle Hill on the Crane Estate in Ipswich, Massachusetts, she danced in the first staged American productions with period instruments of Henry Purcell's Dido and Aeneas, Jean-Baptiste Lully's Le Bourgeois gentilhomme, and Claudio Monteverdi's Orfeo, all directed by Thomas Kelly.
 She then appeared in productions at Lincoln Center's Alice Tully Hall in New York City, the Cleveland Art Museum, and the Folger Shakespeare Library, the Smithsonian Institution, and the John F, Kennedy Center for the Performing Arts in Washington, D.C.
 The company also toured abroad, giving performances in England, Switzerland, and Chile.